Types of Financial Aid

 The Federal Pell Grant Program has lifetime eligibility limitations for all Pell Grant recipients.
 Pell Grant recipients are eligible to receive a maximum of 12 full-time semesters of this grant.
 Once students have used 12 full-time semesters, they are no longer eligible for any additional Federal Pell Grant.
 There is no appeal for this restriction.

-Students are able to track their eligibility used on studentaid.gov Access is gained using your Federal Student Aid ID (FSA ID).
+Students can track their eligibility on studentaid.gov Access is gained using your Federal Student Aid ID (FSA ID).

 The limitations of financial aid eligibility impact financial aid and scholarship programs.
 It is important to work closely with your academic advisor to stay on track to meet degree requirements to make the best use of financial aid funds.